How to choose a care home

 Have a checklist of questions to ask care homes

 When looking for a care home consider the facilities available.
 Make sure you ask questions relating to your individual needs.
-This includes specific types of care, dietary/cultural needs, visiting policy and what’s included in the care fees etc.
+You can ask about specific types of care, dietary/cultural needs, visiting policy and what’s included in the care fees etc.

 Here is a checklist of questions to ask care homes when you visit them.
-You can download and print the handy PDF version of this form to use when visiting care homes.
+You can download and print the handy PDF version of this form.

 Trial your care home

 A person needing support can move into a care home temporarily to enable a person caring for them to take a break.
 This is known as respite care.
-Such a temporary short stay in a care home can be used to trial a care home and allow someone to spend time in the new environment, try activities and socialise with others.
+You can have a temporary short stay in a care home to trial the care home.
+This allows you to spend time in the new environment, try activities and socialise with others.

 Once a care home has been chosen, you should: